dmerejkowsky/dmenv/README.md

 * Because it has excellent support for what we need: manipulate paths and run commands in a cross-platform way
 * Because it's my second favorite language
 * Because distribution is really easy
-* Because by *not* using Python I'm less likely to depend on pip or virtualenv's internals
+* Because by *not* using Python at all `dmenv` is less likely to break if something on your system changes.